Vinelab/tracing-laravel/README.md

 ### Jaeger

-Jaeger is not officially supported because of the lack of official instrumentation for PHP.
-However, you can still post spans to Jaeger collector using [Zipkin compatible HTTP endpoint](https://www.jaegertracing.io/docs/1.11/features/#backwards-compatibility-with-zipkin).
+Jaeger is not "officially" supported because of the lack of stable instrumentation for PHP.

+However, you can still post spans to Jaeger collector with Zipkin driver using [Zipkin compatible HTTP endpoint](https://www.jaegertracing.io/docs/1.11/features/#backwards-compatibility-with-zipkin).
+In fact, that's the recommended way to use this library since Jaeger's UI is just that much more convenient than Zipkin's.

----
+There are some downsides, however:
+- you won't be able to avail of some Jaeger specific features like contextualized logging since Zipkin only supports tags and time annotations
+- HTTP is your only choice of transport (no UDP option)

+We'll consider improving Jaeger support once its instrumetation matures.

+### Null

 The package also includes `null` driver that discards created spans.